tobyhodges/NCBIqueryFetcher/README.md

 This script uses the NCBI EUtils to compile a list of all nucleotide entries that match a user-defined set of search criteria, and then fetches these entries in the desired format.

+The script splits fetching of records for large lists of GIs into smaller chunks, with a pause built in between fetches.
+This is designed to prevent the user from breaching the access limits defined by NCBI [here](http://www.ncbi.nlm.nih.gov/books/NBK25497/#_chapter2_Usage_Guidelines_and_Requiremen_).
+If you edit these settings, please make sure that you don't breach the access limits described at the previous link.

-Take note of the NCBI disclaimer associated with use of the EUtils. www.ncbi.nlm.nih.gov/About/disclaimer.html
+Also take note of the [NCBI disclaimer](www.ncbi.nlm.nih.gov/About/disclaimer.html) associated with use of the EUtils.

 ================

 ## Usage